Deploy an Express.js App to Vercel — A Step By Step Guide

 Murtuzaali Surti

-Vercel is a platform to host frontend applications and static sites but you can also host an express app using serverless functions.
-Supported frameworks by Vercel include:
+Vercel is a platform to host frontend applications and static sites but you can also host an Express application using serverless functions.

 This article has been updated with latest vercel configurations.